condense9/hark-lang/README.md

 }
 ```

-So, for example, this could be used like:
+This could be used like:

 ```javascript
 fn add2(x) {